Abstract

 author = {Anderson VIL},

 title = {Children Costs in a One-Adult Household: Empirical Evidence from the UK.
-THEMA Working Paper n°2022-21
+PSE Working Paper n°2025-37

 },

-abstract = {This paper addresses two critical questions for family and economic policy.
-Are estimates of the cost of children based on two-parent households generalizable to single-parent families?
-Does the "two-child limit" policy—restricting family benefits to low-income parents with a maximum of two children—contribute to child poverty?
-In this paper, I extend the collective consumption model to one-adult households and apply it to data from the Family Expenditure Survey (FES) in the UK and present two key findings.
-First, child cost estimates derived from two-parent households tend to underestimate by 5.3 percentage points those incurred by single parents due to significant structural differences between these households.
+abstract = {This paper addresses two central questions in family and economic policy.
+First, to what extent are estimates of the cost of children derived from two-parent households applicable to single-parent families?
+Second, is the recently introduced "two-child limit" policy in the UK appropriate given the diversity of family structures?
+To address these questions, I propose a collective consumption model for one-adult households, apply it to three datasets—the Family Expenditure Survey, the Expenditures and Food Survey, and the Living Costs and Food Survey in the UK—and present two key findings.
+First, child cost estimates derived from two-parent households remain externally valid for single-parent families, at least for single mothers.
 Second, in low-income families, household size plays a crucial role in determining the proportion of resources allocated to children, a factor less relevant for higher-income families.
-This suggest that the "two-child limit" policy would likely exacerbate inequalities within larger families.
+This suggests that the "two-child limit" policy would likely exacerbate inequalities and increase child poverty within low-income families.

 },